czim/laravel-cms-core/documentation/Modules.md

 # CMS Modules and Components

+This is a listing of all known publically available components and modules for this CMS.

+If you have created or know about a package that should be listed here, I'd appreciate getting a heads-up, or even a pull request to add it to this page.

 ## Components

-Components are required for the CMS to work.
+Components, unlike modules, are required for the CMS to work.
+These are necessary but interchangeable add-ons to the core.

-The main reason these are split off from the core is to make it easier to replace or extend them with custom versions.
+The main reason these are split off as separate packages, is to make it easier to replace or extend them with custom versions.

 - [Authentication component](https://github.com/czim/laravel-cms-auth)
     Authentication, user and permission support for web and API access.

 - [Theme component](https://github.com/czim/laravel-cms-theme)
-    The look and feel of the CMS, as well as javascripts and general image assets.
+    The look and feel of the CMS, as well as javascripts and general assets.

 ## Available modules